paritytech/prdoc/README.md

     Commands:
       generate  Generate a new file.
-It will be printed to stdout by default unless you provide the `--save` flag check     Check one or MORE `prdoc` files for validity scan      Scan a directory for prdoc files load      Load one or more prdoc
+It will be printed to stdout by default unless you provide the `--save` flag check     Check one or MORE `prdoc` files for validity scan      Scan a directory for prdoc files based on their name load      Load one or more prdoc
       schema    Retrieve the JSON schema that is used internally help      Print this message or the help of the given subcommand(s)